Save Money with Attic Insulation Installation in Hurricane

 Foam Insulation

-Spray foam insulation uses liquids that turn into a foam on contact.
+Spray foam insulation combines liquids that convert into a foam on contact.
 Closed- or open-cell applications can be used in attics.

-Closed-cell foam gives the most insulation.
-It also offers a broad barrier against air, vapor and water.
+Closed-cell foam provides the most insulation.
+It also produces a comprehensive barrier against air, vapor and water.

-Open-cell foam widens when applied, filling cracks and other hard-to-reach spaces.
-It’s best for stopping air but isn’t 100 percent waterproof.
+Open-cell foam expands when applied, plugging cracks and other spaces that are hard to get to.
+It’s best for blocking air but isn’t 100 percent waterproof.

 Both types of spray foam insulation may even help absorb noise.